Gateways provides therapy services for children with developmental delay, autism spectrum disorder or a diagnosed disability, and their families.

-Gateways therapy playgroups are designed for families with children who have Autism Spectrum Disorder (ASD), developmental delay, high sensory and communication needs and significant behavioural issues.
-They provide children with the chance to play, learn new skills and socialise with other children, in an environment suited to children with additional needs.
+Gateways therapy groups are designed for families with children who have Autism Spectrum Disorder (ASD), developmental delay, high sensory and communication needs and significant behavioural issues.
+They provide children with the chance to play, learn new skills, develop communication skills and socialise with other children, in an environment suited to children with additional needs.

 The program is suitable for children who:

 - have a diagnoses of Autism Spectrum Disorder (ASD)